 GP DNA Policy

-A $25 fee will be apply to a patient when;
+A $30 fee will apply to a patient when;

 A patient/family DNA’s three times within a three month period